EarthmanMuons/reusable-workflows/README.md

 ---

-### labeler.yml
+### label-pull-request.yml

-Labels pull requests based on the paths of files changed, using [labeler][].
+Labels a pull request based on the paths of files changed, using [labeler][].
 The job expects that the caller repository already has a `.github/labeler.yml` configuration file defined (see the upstream documentation for details).

 #### Permissions